mjjstockman/hull-college/README.md

 ## Courses Section

-This section contains images for the courses available at the college so users can quickly see if they offer a course they are interested in.
+This section contains images for the courses available at the college, so users can quickly see if they offer a course they are interested in.
 Icons from Font Awesome are used for the courses to add visual interest and to make each course quickly identifiable and more memorable.
 On large screens the courses are displayed three in a row, changing to two and then one as the screen gets smaller.

 [Back to top ⇧](#Hull-College)